maodd/shiplib-ios-framework/README.md

 controller.recipients = [NSArray arrayWithObjects:address1, address2, nil];
 ````

-## Troubleshooting
+## Install Troubleshooting

+Solving most problems involves the usual Xcode voodoo.
+That is, clear out your Derived Data folder, Clean your project, restart Xcode. iOS Frameworks still aren't "officially" supported in Xcode, hence the bumpy road sometimes working with them!

+### CocoaPods

+- Try removing the `ShipLib` folder inside the `Pods` directory inside your project: `rm -Rf ShipLib/Pods` and running `pod install` to reinstall the latest version.

+### Manual Install

 1. **ShipLib/ShipLib.h file not found**:
     - If you've recently upgraded and the path to ShipLib.framework changed, make sure that you completely removed the old framework.
 Sometimes Xcode will keep around directories inside the search paths of your project, which can cause this error.
     - Make sure your `Framework Search Paths` includes the directory root where you placed the ShipLib folder.
-    - Ensure that `-ObjC` appears as one of your `Other Linker Flags` in the Build Settings of your Target.
+    - Ensure that `-ObjC` and `-all_load` are added to `Other Linker Flags` in the Build Settings of your Target (shouldn't be required in versions 1.7 and up!)
 2. **Borders of my cards sometimes get cut off when printed.**:
     Postcards are produced in large sheets and then cut to size.
 This process is computer-controlled and very accurate, but working in the physical realm requires planning for tolerance.
-As such, it's important to include some extra space ("bleed area") in your images, to ensure that all postcards look good when produced.
+As such, it's important to include some extra space (our industry calls this "bleed area") in your images, to ensure that all postcards look good when produced.
 That means making your borders slightly larger (1/10") than they'd appear on screen and not putting any important elements (text, etc) very near the edges.
 3. **Error: Could not load NIB in bundle**:
     - Make sure your "Build Phases" tab on your project's target shows ShipLib.framework under "Link Binary With Libraries"
-    - Ensure that `-ObjC` and `-all_load` are added to `Other Linker Flags` in the Build Settings of your Target.
+    - Ensure that `-ObjC` and `-all_load` are added to `Other Linker Flags` in the Build Settings of your Target (shouldn't be required in versions 1.7 and up!)

 ## Pricing

 All payments are handled from within the ui.
 You won't need to collect payment from your users or set up SSL certificates, and we will pay you a percentage of the revenues based on what you charge your users.
 The base price is $0.99 for US-bound prints, and $1.99 for prints sent anywhere else.
 You will get 70% of the revenues of anything you charge above that; so if you choose to charge $2.99 us and $3.99 international, you'll make $1.40 per us card ($2.99 - $0.99 = $2.00 * 0.70).
 We pay by check or PayPal once your revenue hits $25.

-## Support
+## Need Support?

-If you have any problems at all getting this up and running, contact us at [devsupport@sincerely.com](mailto:devsupport@sincerely.com).
+If you have any problems at all getting this up and running, feel free to open an issue [here](https://github.com/sincerely/shiplib-ios-framework/issues) or contact us at [devsupport@sincerely.com](mailto:devsupport@sincerely.com).

-## Reporting bugs
+## Found a bug?

 You may report any issues with the framework or documentation [here](https://github.com/sincerely/shiplib-ios-framework/issues).